sashi07666/Insurance-Analytics/README.md

 ETC…

 # Acceptance Criterion:
-Need to apply Excel, My SQL, Power BI and  Tableau tools to implement this project.
+Need to apply Excel, My SQL, Power BI and  Tableau tools to implement this project and at the end prepare a PPT to showcase everything

 # Milestones:
 30 days to complete the Project.